 \textbf{Stackelberg and leader--follower learning.} Many applications motivating our model can also be viewed through a leader-follower lens, where a global entity commits to a policy and local agents respond \cite{bacchiocchi2024samplecomplexitystackelberggames, 10310098, 4597505, bruckner2011stackelberg, yu2022learningcorrelatedstackelbergequilibrium}.
-Recent works study Stackelberg equilibria in MARL and deep RL settings, as well as sample-efficient learning of Stackelberg equilibria in general-sum games \citep{10.5555/3540261.3542236, 10.5555/3618408.3618858, balcan2025learningstructuredstackelberggames, gan2025robust}.
-Our focus differs: we analyze a cooperative objective with partial observability and use potential-game structure to obtain convergence guarantees for alternating (approximate) best-response updates. \looseness=-1
+Recent works study sample-efficient learning of Stackelberg equilibria in general-sum games and Deep-RL \citep{10.5555/3540261.3542236, 10.5555/3618408.3618858, balcan2025learningstructuredstackelberggames, gan2025robust}.
+While our focus is similar, we instead analyze a cooperative objective with partial observability and use the potential-game structure to obtain convergence guarantees for alternating approximate best-response updates. \looseness=-1

-\textbf{Potential games and best-response dynamics.} Potential games \citep{Monderer1996, guo2025markovalphapotentialgames, arefizadeh2024characterizationspotentialordinalpotential} provide a powerful framework where unilateral improvements align with ascent in a shared potential, implying convergence of best-response dynamics under suitable conditions and motivating a large literature on dynamics and rates \citep{doi:10.1137/17M1139461,chen2022convergencepriceanarchyguarantees,leonardos2025globalconvergencemultiagentpolicy,doi:10.1137/1.9781611976465.84,overman2025oversightgamelearningcooperatively,chen2022almost,yang2019sample,du2021bilinear, giannou2021rate, 10.1007/s00182-023-00837-4}.
+\textbf{Potential games and best-response dynamics.} Potential games \citep{Monderer1996, guo2025markovalphapotentialgames, arefizadeh2024characterizationspotentialordinalpotential} provide a powerful framework where unilateral improvements align with ascent in a shared potential, implying convergence of best-response dynamics under suitable conditions and motivating a large literature on dynamics and rates \citep{doi:10.1137/17M1139461,leonardos2025globalconvergencemultiagentpolicy,doi:10.1137/1.9781611976465.84,overman2025oversightgamelearningcooperatively,chen2022almost,yang2019sample,niu2025findingmultiplefollowerstackelberg, giannou2021rate, 10.1007/s00182-023-00837-4}.
 We leverage a Markov potential structure induced by the additive reward decomposition in our cooperative Markov game to establish finite-time convergence to approximate Nash equilibria under probabilistic approximate best responses. \looseness=-1